zeromsi/iptables/README.md

 ### IPTables has the following 4 built-in tables.

-Filter Table: Filter is default table for iptables.
-So, if you don’t define you own table, you’ll be using filter table.
+Filter Table: Filter is the default table for iptables.
+So, if you don’t define your own table, you’ll be using filter table.
 Iptables’s filter table has the following built-in chains.

 - INPUT chain – Incoming to firewall.
 For packets coming to the local server.
 - OUTPUT chain – Outgoing from firewall.
 For packets generated locally and going out of the local server.